 Wedding planning during the 4th wave of COVID-19

-Prior to 2020, engaged South Asian couples typically started planning their wedding months, if not years, in advance.
-Unfortunately, the COVID-19 pandemic turned everyone’s plans upside down, including the recently betrothed.
-Thousands of weddings were abruptly cancelled or postponed, and no one could predict if or when things would go back to normal.
+Prior to 2020, engaged South Asian couples would typically start planning their wedding months - if not years - in advance.
+Unfortunately, the COVID-19 pandemic turned everyone’s plans upside down, including those of the recently betrothed.
+Thousands of weddings were abruptly cancelled or postponed, and no one was able to predict if or when things would go back to normal.

 The Saree Room spoke to Sairah Lila, CEO and Lead Wedding Planner at A Love Story, to understand the current state of wedding planning in the “4th wave” of COVID-19.
 Sairah has been in the business for the better part of a decade, and is experiencing firsthand how the health crisis has affected the wedding industry as a whole.

 "Now every season is wedding season...the pandemic has created a massive sense of urgency."
 Sairah Lila, CEO and Leading Wedding Planner, A Love Story

 “Wedding season used to be late spring and summer, but now every season is wedding season.
 The pandemic has created a massive sense of urgency.
 Everyone wants their wedding to take place as soon as possible in order to avoid potential restrictions or lockdowns,” Lila explains.
 “This has put an incredible strain on wedding vendors and suppliers - from venues, to decorators, to makeup and henna artists.”